 Over the years, LEED has evolved to keep up with changing technology and innovation.
-USGBC has introduced LEED v4.1 as a series of upgrades that will improve our standards, encourage leadership, and make our platform more user friendly, more accessible—and most importantly—more collaborative than ever before.
+USGBC has introduced LEED v4.1 as a series of upgrades that will improve our standards, encourage leadership, and make our platform more user-friendly, more accessible—and most important—more collaborative than ever before.

-Helpful resources to answer your questions about USGBC and LEED
+Helpful resources to answer questions about USGBC and LEED.

-LEED v4.1 – our newest, most inclusive, and most comprehensive version of LEED
+LEED v4.1: the newest, most inclusive, and most comprehensive version of LEED

 Please inquire about any project superlatives with our media team.